EdrichF/fibonacci-term/README.md

 -------------------------------------------------------------------------------
 ## The Program

 In this program, there are three functions.
 The first function is the *check_input* function.
-It takes the argument provided as input and if the input is a positive interger it excutes the *fibonacci_sequence_digit_index* function otherwise it will display an error message.
+It takes the argument provided as input, and if the input is a positive integer, it executes the *fibonacci_sequence_digit_index* function; otherwise, it will display an error message.

 The next function is the *fibonacci_sequence_digit_index* function.
-It takes the number of digits as input and returns the index of the first term in the fibonacci sequence that contains that number of digits.
-It uses the numpy library to store and update the values in the sequence and to perform all mathematical operations.
+It takes the number of digits as input and returns the index of the first term in the Fibonacci sequence that contains that number of digits.
+It uses the numpy library to store and update the sequence values and perform all mathematical operations.

 The last function is the *count_digits* function.
-It takes a number as input and return the number of digits in the number.
-The reason for this function is to avoid casting of varibles.
+It takes a number as input and returns the number of digits in the number.
+The reason for this function is to avoid the casting of variables.
 Overall the program takes the value of n from the command line and prints the result.

 <!--